Long-range Coulomb interactions and nonhydrodynamic behavior in thermal quenches in spin ice: Monte Carlo Simulations

 \subsubsection{Comparison and finite size scaling}

-In Fig.~\ref{fig:nc-pair-density} we plot the noncontractible pair density as a function of time, $\eta(t)$, for all three types of interaction introduced in Sec.~\ref{sec:models:CSI}: Ewald-summed dipolar interactions between spins, Ewald-summed Coulomb interactions between monopoles, and truncated (nearest-neighbour) interactions between monopoles.
+In Fig.~\ref{fig:nc-pair-density} we plot the noncontractible pair density as a function of time, $\eta(t)$, for all three types of interaction introduced in Sec.~\ref{sec:models:CSI} for classical spin ice: Ewald-summed dipolar interactions between spins, Ewald-summed Coulomb interactions between monopoles, and truncated (nearest-neighbour) interactions between monopoles.

+In each of the three cases, the time evolution of $\eta(t)$ can be decomposed into four dynamical regimes.
+The crossovers between these regimes are identified by the markers (\textit{a})--(\textit{d}) in Fig.~\ref{fig:nc-pair-density}. \begin{enumerate} \item At times before (\textit{a}), the large exchange energy cost associated with double occupancy of a tetrahedron ($8J_\text{eff}$) and the ability of such configurations to decay spontaneously ensures that doubly occupied sites are removed rapidly during this regime (exponentially fast in time, see Appendix~\ref{app: double charges} for details).